 Have a snack

-You may need to have a mid-morning snack to keep your energy and your blood sugar up.
-Healthy snack ideas for people with type 1 diabetes include a handful of almonds, a piece of string cheese, or an apple.
+If you need a mid-morning snack to keep your energy and blood sugar up, some ideas include a handful of almonds, raisins, or an apple.

 Get some exercise